 - Positron emission tomography (PET).
 This imaging test uses radioactive substances to help visualize function of the organs and tissues.

 People at high risk of esophageal cancer (including those with Barrett’s esophagus) may have regular upper endoscopies.
 During this test, a physician will pass a thin tube with an attached camera (endoscope) down your throat and into your stomach.
 You won’t be awake during the test.
 The camera is attached to a monitor and will help you physician look at abnormal areas in the esophagus walls.
 Your physician may also use a scope to remove a small tissue sample called a biopsy to send to a lab for evaluation.

 Your physician may order a complete blood count to show if you have too few red blood cells.
 People with esophageal cancer may have a low red blood cell count.
 Your healthcare provider may also take bloodwork to check your liver function to see if esophageal cancer has spread to the liver.

 After a biopsy, patients will be contacted by a Markey team member to review results.
 Further management will be recommended at that time.

 When you are diagnosed with esophageal cancer, it is common to feel a sense of urgency around starting treatment.
 However, in most cases there is time to do the needed research to ensure that your diagnosis is correct.
 That may include getting a second opinion.

 Our team of experts works together to diagnose, treat and prevent esophageal cancer, with a focus on individualized patient care.

 Markey is among the best cancer centers in the nation, according to U.S. News & World Report, when it comes to advanced treatment options, survival rates and experienced providers.
-As the one and only NCI-designated cancer program in Kentucky, Markey is able to serve many patients each year with rare and common cancers, including esophageal cancer.
+As the first and only NCI-designated comprehensive cancer center in Kentucky, Markey is able to serve many patients each year with rare and common cancers, including esophageal cancer.